kaioposnky/k-wings/README.md

 - add multithreading support to `POST /api/servers/{server}/files/decompress`
 - add support for `ignored_files` in the file upload jwt
 - allow transferring backups in server transfers

+### shell

+- add ability to connect via ssh and access server console
+- add `.wings` cli to do basic server actions like power

 ### sftp